-When you mark all of your required form fields with red asterisks it creates a lot of visual noise that makes your form messy and unclear.
-This visual noise slows users down because they have to first figure out what the asterisks mean before they can feel comfortable filling out the form.
+When you mark all of your required form fields with red asterisks it creates a lot of visual noise that makes your form unclear.
+This visual noise slows users down because they have to first figure out what the asterisks mean before filling out the form.
 Some forms don’t even point out what the red asterisks mean leaving most users in the dark about what to do.

-Having less visual noise on your forms not only makes your form easier on the eyes, but it makes filling them out faster.
-You won’t put users on edge with alarming red asterisks, and they won’t have to figure out which fields are required or not.
-By spotting the few marked optional fields, the user automatically knows that the other fields are required.
+Having less visual noise on your forms makes it easier on the eyes and faster to fill out.
+You won’t put users on edge with alarming red asterisks, nor will they have to figure out the required fields.
+By spotting the few marked optional fields, the user implicitly knows that the other fields are required.

-There is one time when you should mark required fields.
-That’s when the user makes an error and accidentally submits the form without filling out the required fields correctly.
-In this situation, marking the required fields the user made an error on is helpful because they have just submitted the form and now need to know which fields need correction.
+There is only one time when you should mark required fields.
+That’s when the user makes an error on them when submitting the form.
+Marking erroneous fields with red asterisks tells users which fields they need to correct.
 The marked fields are more of a signal to users than noise in this situation.